-Did You Know that High School Students (16+) Can Work as Poll Workers?
+Did You Know that High School Students (16+) Can Work as Election Inspector?

-Wisconsin law allows qualified students to serve as poll workers.
-It's great way for students to become involved in their communities and learn about how government works.
+Wisconsin law allows qualified students to serve as Election Inspector.
+It's a great way for students to become involved in their communities and learn about government.

 - Are 16 or 17 years of age